1940 Democratic National Convention: Balloting

-Vice Presidential nomination
+Vice presidential nomination

-Incumbent Vice President John Nance Garner opposed Roosevelt's re-election, so the party had to choose a new vice presidential nominee.
-Roosevelt asked Secretary of State Cordell Hull to serve as his running mate, but Hull preferred to remain in his Cabinet position.
+Because Garner had opposed Roosevelt's re-election, the party had to choose a new vice presidential nominee.
+Roosevelt asked Secretary of State Hull to serve as his running mate, but Hull preferred to remain in his cabinet position.
 Roosevelt's aides also strongly considered South Carolina Senator James F. Byrnes, but the president settled on Secretary of Agriculture Henry A. Wallace.
-James Farley was considered, but was not selected, because both he and Roosevelt were from New York State; if they had run together, the electors from New York could not have voted for both, in keeping with the terms of the Twelfth Amendment to the Constitution.
-Others considered were Kentucky Senator Alben Barkley, Supreme Court Justice William O. Douglas, and House Speaker William B. Bankhead of Alabama.
+Farley was considered, but was not selected, because both he and Roosevelt were from New York; if they had run together, the electors from New York could not have voted for both, in keeping with the terms of the Twelfth Amendment to the Constitution.
+Others considered were Alben Barkley, Supreme Court Justice William O. Douglas, and House Speaker William B. Bankhead of Alabama.
+Some women delegates also sought to put forward a female candidate, and offered the name of U.S. Representative Mary Teresa Norton.

 Roosevelt chose Wallace because of Wallace's positions on the New Deal and aid to Britain, and because he hoped that Wallace would appeal to agricultural voters.
-First Lady Eleanor Roosevelt had flown to Chicago to campaign; after her husband's nomination, she gave what came to be known as her "No Ordinary Time" speech in support of Wallace.
+Eleanor Roosevelt had flown to Chicago to campaign; after her husband's nomination, she gave what came to be known as her "No Ordinary Time" speech in support of Wallace.
 Though many Democrats regarded Wallace as a mystic or an intellectual, the delegates acquiesced; Wallace won the nomination on the first ballot over Bankhead.

 The Roosevelt–Wallace ticket defeated the Republican ticket to win the 1940 presidential election.
 Roosevelt's decision to select his own running mate set a powerful precedent, and presidential candidates after 1940 became much more influential in the choice of their running mate.